hashicorp/vault-action/README.md

 While this action primarily supports the K/V engine, it is possible to request secrets from other engines in Vault.

-To do so when specifying the `Secret Path`, just append a leading formard slash (`/`) and specify the path as described in the Vault API documentation.
+To do so when specifying the `Secret Path`, just append a leading forward slash (`/`) and specify the path as described in the Vault API documentation.

 For example, to retrieve a stored secret from the [`cubbyhole` engine](https://www.vaultproject.io/api-docs/secret/cubbyhole/), assuming you have a stored secret at the path `foo` with the contents: